Our Mission Statement

 There are lots of great English translations of the Bible available, and many of our regulars use a variety of different translations.
 Most tend to prefer the translation they grew up with.
 I grew up with an NIV Bible, and I continue to use NIV for most of my teaching and Bible study.
 It’s very easy to read, yet still reliably accurate for a more dynamic translation.

 When cross-checking tricky passages, I’ll utilize ESV or NASB which are well known for their more literal translations.
-A pastor on our teaching team likes to teach from NKJV.
 I encourage those in our church to use multiple translations in their personal Bible study.

 Do you have a question that’s not addressed here?
 Please send us a message through our contact form, and I will be in touch with you soon.